Pear shape? Apple? Pomegranate? If you can't figure out where you fit into the fruit bowl, you're not alone.

-But fashion guru Bradley Bayou has come up with a simple, objective way to figure out your body shape.
+According to fashion guru Bradley Bayou, there are three factors which determine your body type – your silhouette, your measurements (shoulders, bust, hips, waist) and your weight.
+Bradley has come up with a simple and objective way to figure out your body type.
 Forget scrutinising yourself in your underwear – all you need is a tape measure and a calculator.

 How to measure your body shape

-- – Shoulders: From the tip of one shoulder all the way round to the other.
-Hold the measuring tape high up, so that it almost slips off (you may need to enlist a helping hand for this one!
+- – Shoulders: Measure from the tip of one shoulder on one side all the way round to the other.
+Hold the measuring tape high up to the widest point, so that it almost slips off (you may need to enlist a helping hand for this one!).

-- – Bust: Hold the tape measure taut around the fullest part of your chest (but don’t squish!)
+- – Bust: Make sure you are standing upright.
+Hold the tape measure taut around the fullest part of your chest (but don’t squish!).

 - – Waist: Measure around the smallest part of your natural waist, just above your belly button.

 - – Hips: Measure around the fullest part of your bum, just below the hip bone.